clue/reactphp-ami/README.md

 #### createClient()

 The `createClient(string $amiUrl): PromiseInterface<Client>` method can be used to create a new [`Client`](#client).
-It helps with establishing a plain TCP/IP or secure SSL/TLS connection to the AMI and issuing an initial `login` action.
+It helps with establishing a plain TCP/IP or secure TLS connection to the AMI and optionally issuing an initial `login` action.

 ```php
 $factory->createClient($amiUrl)->then(